stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 this by splitting an instruction into pipeline stages i.e. Fetch, Decode, Execute, Load/Store and Register Write Back.
-If one instruction depends on the results produced by the previous instruction it will be a problem as Register Write Back of the previous instruction may not have completed.
+If one instruction depends on the results produced by the previous instruction it will be a problem as Register Write Back of the previous instruction may not complete before registers are read during the Decode or Execute phase.
 This and other types of dependencies between instructions are called [hazards](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)).

 The Tomasulo algorithm with its Reservation Stations, Register Allocation Tables